- 1 Top 7 Best Food Mills

 - Handles or hooks

 It’s important to consider a food mill that you can use while being rested on top of a bowl or a pot with the use of built-in or collapsible legs or hooks.
 This makes it easier for you to focus on milling.
+Make sure you get plastic or wooden handles for better grip, and as for the hooks most food mills have 2 or 3 legs.

 - Easy cleanup and assembly